DrInfinite/naparajith/src/content/profile/3-skills.md

 - **Shell Scripting**
   Automating repetitive tasks and system configurations using Bash and Zsh.

-- **Microsoft Office Suite**
-  Advanced proficiency in Excel (including macros), Word, and PowerPoint for documentation and reporting.
+- **Office & Documentation** Advanced Excel (including macros), Word, and PowerPoint for documentation and reporting.

 - **UX/UI Design**
   Experience in creating intuitive interfaces using Figma, Adobe XD, and